dillonpan/riot-tft-api/README.md

 # Project Details:
 In this project, we will use a few of Riot's public API and retrieve multiple JSON objects from it.
 Afterwards, we will breakdown the information we retrieve for our goal in this project.
 Before we explain our goal, here's a small summary from [Wikipedia](https://leagueoflegends.fandom.com/wiki/Teamfight_Tactics) on what TFT (Teamfight Tactics) is:

-"Assemble an army of your favorite champions in Teamfight Tactics, the PVP strategy autobattler from the makers of League of Legends.
+"Assemble an army of your favorite champions in Teamfight Tactics, the PVP strategy auto battler from the makers of League of Legends.
 In Teamfight Tactics, you’ll draft, deploy, and upgrade from a revolving roster of League of Legends champions in a round-based battle for survival.
 Devastate with demons, bruise with brawlers, or transform the battle with shapeshifters—the strategy is all up to you."

 The game is developed by Riot Games, hence why we will be using their API.
 Based on the last sentence of the wiki description above, we can see this strategy game includes various possible team traits (demons, brawlers, shapeshifters, etc).
 The game is an 8 player "last man standing" auto battler.
-I play this game quite a bit so I've always been curious to see which team traits have historically gotten me closer to 1st place.
-Let's create a small apllication to do just that.
+I play this game quite a bit, so I've always been curious to see which team traits have historically gotten me closer to 1st place.
+Let's create a small application to do just that.

-Note: This API requires an account with Riot and also an API access key that's generated from logging in to their [developer website](https://developer.riotgames.com/).
+Note: This API requires an account with Riot and an API access key that's generated from logging in to their [developer website](https://developer.riotgames.com/).
 To protect my account, I will substitute certain code with something more general.
-Specifically the following information (Consider both as "string" variables):
+Specifically, the following information (Consider both as "string" variables):
 - (My own Riot "Summoners Name") -> (Summoner Name)
 - (My API access code) -> (api code)